Capital & Allocation Circles

 - Mixed allocations: A single allocation can span multiple token types.

-Not for Trading: Investment allocations represent network participation commitments, not tradeable securities.
+Not for Trading: Allocations represent network participation commitments, not tradeable securities.
 Tokens are subject to vesting schedules and are non-transferable during the vesting period.

 References